rbnadageri33/Flight_Price_prediction/README.md

 # Flight_Price_prediction

-# we have 2 deta set one is Train and second one is Test
+#we have 2 deta set one is Train and second one is Test

-# lets import both and process with Train data set
+#lets import both and process with Train data set

-# Here we build the model using Sklearn library
+#Here we build the model using Sklearn library

-# we used "RandomizedSearchCV" and "RandomForestRegressor" and "ExtraTreesRegressor" and "DecisionTreeRegressor" to check the better accuracy of model
+#we used "RandomizedSearchCV" and "RandomForestRegressor" and "ExtraTreesRegressor" and "DecisionTreeRegressor" to check the better accuracy of model

-# Below attached few visualization chart
+# Below attached few visualization chart from the notebook

 ![catplot1](https://github.com/rbnadageri33/Flight_Price_prediction/assets/98470709/f5f3cfdd-85c8-43bb-8644-aea82a4d1021)

 ![barplot_flight3](https://github.com/rbnadageri33/Flight_Price_prediction/assets/98470709/d0164e1d-8c91-40a8-9863-beddd391a822)